ucsb-cs16/w20/backup_lab/lab07.md

 ---
-assigned: 2019-08-14 00:00
-desc: Linked lists
-due: 2019-08-20 23:59
 layout: lab
 num: lab07
 ready: true
+desc: "Linked lists"
+assigned: 2020-02-28 09:00:00.00-8
+due: 2020-03-06 23:59:00.00-8
 ---

 # Goals of this lab

 The goal of this lab is get more practice with iterating through linked lists and solving problems.
 Continue to practice code tracing to reason about your code.
-We request that you DO NOT ask the staff to debug your code, but instead ask them to guide you in the debugging process.
+We request that you DO NOT ask the staff to debug your code.
+They have been specifically instructed not to debug for you, rather to guide in the process.

+You are also required to apply the style guidelines as described in this presentation: [link to style guide](https://docs.google.com/presentation/d/16ExuzjlRWClQe-GbX_FNYKsSJnrd0Z5ef7N1c0sezUA/edit?usp=sharing)

+If you are using a style different from what is recommended and feel strongly about continuing in that style, you may include a note as a comment in the README of your project explaining the rationale behind your choices.
+Cite any sources as relevant.

+If you are using any instructor written code or hints from a previous offering of this course, cite your source.
+Remember that code that is not written by you is in violation of the academic honesty for this class.

 # Step by Step Instructions: PLEASE READ CAREFULLY!

 ## Step 1: Getting Started

 1. Decide if you are working alone, or working in a pair.
+Pair programming is OPTIONAL for this lab.

 2. Choose who will be the first driver and who will start as navigator, and then remember to switch (at least once) during the lab.

-3. Go to github and create a git repo for this lab following the naming convention specified in previous labs.
+3. Go to github and create a git repo for this lab following the naming convention specified in previous labs (this step carries style points, see our feedback on previous labs to understand what we are looking for).
 If you are working with a partner only one of you needs to create the repo.

 4. If you are working with a partner and you are the one who created the github repo, add your partner as a collborator on the repo